6 signs of a happy cat

 The white colour of teeth is generally cosmetic.
 It’s important to aim for strong, clean, healthy teeth, and it important to focus on this rather than tooth whiteness.

-Discover our revolutionary new YuMOVE Dental Care Sticks, and find out how they can help target plaque, freshen breath, promote a healthy oral microbiome, and support good overall dental health.
-Check out our previous ‘Ask the Vet’ blog posts on itchy skin, senior dogs, and dog weight.
+Explore our YuMOVE Dental Care products – Dental Care Sticks and Dental Care Daily Clean – and see how they can help target plaque, freshen breath and support overall dental health.
+Don’t forget to check out our previous ‘Ask the Vet’ blog posts on itchy skin, senior dogs, and dog weight for more expert advice.

 • Column